thencc/inkey-start-vue/README.md

 An overview of the important files in `src/`:

  - `algonaut.ts`: Instantiates and configures Algonaut to use Inkey.
+ - `state.ts`: Maintains account state with Vue Reactivity
  - `components/InkeyConnect.vue`: A button that connects to Inkey and displays account information once connected
- - `state.ts`: Maintains account state with Vue Reactivity
- -
+ - `components/Home.vue`: Contains asset creation & opt-in tests.